microsoft/fast/packages/fast-breakpoint-tracker-react/README.md

 ### Setting custom breakpoint values

 Custom breakpoint values are defined by setting the `breakpoints` value on the BreakpointTracker class with new key:value pairs.
-Custom keys are supported, but the values must be numbers:
+Custom breakpoint values are defined by setting the breakpoints value on the BreakpointTracker class with a new array of number values:

 ```jsx
 // Set the public static value to your custom breakpoints